Notes on Derived Geometric Formulations in Physics: Derived formulation of field theories

-\textbf{Revisiting Definition \ref{main defn}.} Let $M$ be the space of fields (e.g. a finite dimensional smooth manifold, algebraic variety or a smooth scheme) for some base manifold $X$ and $\mathcal{S}$ a smooth action functional on $M$.
-We define \textit{a perturbative classical field theory on M} to be the sheaf $\mathcal{EL}$ of derived stacks on $ M $ as follows: To each open subset $U$ of $M$, one assigns
+\paragraph{Revisiting Definition \ref{main defn}.} Given the data of $(M, F_M, S, G)$, where $F_M$ denotes the space of fields on some base manifold $M$, $\mathcal{S}$ is a smooth action functional on $F_M$, and $G$ is a certain symmetry group acting on $F_M$, we define a\textit{ (perturbative) classical field theory on M} to be the sheaf $\mathcal{EL}$ of derived stacks \textit{(resp. formal moduli problems)} of solutions to the E-L equations on $ M $ as follows: To each open subset $U$ of $M$, one assigns